 Starting in 2025, Portugal is expected to implement a new tax regime known as the ‘Tax Incentive for Scientific Research and Innovation’ or NHR 2.0.
 This regime aims to attract and retain highly qualified professionals, innovators, and entrepreneurs who meet specific government criteria.

-The information provided in this blog post, “Self Employed in Portugal 2025” is for general informational purposes only and does not constitute legal, financial, or tax advice.
+The information in this blog post, “Self Employed in Portugal 2025” is for general informational purposes only and does not constitute legal, financial, or tax advice.
 While we aim to ensure the accuracy and timeliness of the content, tax laws and regulations in Portugal are subject to frequent changes, and interpretations may vary based on individual circumstances.
 Readers are advised to consult with our team, before making any decisions based on the information provided in this article.
-The content herein is not intended to create, and receipt of it does not constitute a client-professional relationship.
+The content herein is not intended to create, and receipt does not constitute a client-professional relationship.
 We disclaim any liability for errors or omissions in this material and any actions made or decisions based on the information provided.